Automotive Engineering MSc 2017-18This course also available for 2016-17 entry

 Entry requirements for this course are normally one of the following:

-• Honours degree (or equivalent experience) in: - Mechanical Engineering - Manufacturing Engineering - Engineering Systems or a closely related science subject area.
+• An Honours degree (2:2 or above) in Mechanical Engineering, Manufacturing Engineering, Engineering Systems or a closely related science subject area or an equivalent professional qualification.

 • You are encouraged to apply if you have other qualifications and/or experience and can demonstrate that you are equipped with knowledge and skills equivalent to Honours degree level.